Information for all parties about when a complaint is made about an early learning service.

-The Ministry requires all licensed early learning services to have suitable human resource management practices in place.
+We require all licensed early learning services to have suitable human resource management practices in place.
 However, complaints related specifically to resolving employment disputes may require action by another agency.
 For further information about managing employment disputes, see the Labour Inspectorate website.

 Assessing risk and determining whether further action is required

-The Ministry assesses all complaints to determine possible impacts on children’s education and any risks to child health, safety and wellbeing.
+We assess all complaints to determine possible impacts on children’s education and any risks to child health, safety and wellbeing.